Overview of Cisco Sensor Connect for IoT Services

 Step 3.
 Select the Auth using Certificates check box to authenticate REST APIs with certificates.

 Step 4.
-In the Client Identity section, select the certificate.
+In the Client Identity section, select the root certificate for certificate verification during TLS handshake.

 Step 5.
 Click Submit to validate the certificate and key.